-Import custom items
+Import custom assets

 You can import your own 3D models into the Scene Editor.
 Pick models from a wide selection of free or paid sources on the internet, or to create your own custom models.
+You can also import other assets like images, sound files, and videos.

 Import an asset #